Jbarszcz02/KolkoIKrzyzykPY/README.md

-# Gra Snake #
+# Snake game #

-Pierwszy projekt graficzny, gra została zrobiona z pomocą poradnika znaleziona na stronie Youtube.
+First GUI Project, game was made with a help of youtube video